Steven-M-Gurney/Harvest_Restriction_Evaluation/README.md

 ### [Steven M. Gurney,](https://linktr.ee/gurneyst) [The Christensen Lab for Wildlife Population Health](http://www.christensen-lab.org/)

-#### Additional data may be available upon request.
-Please contact the author for questions about the code or data: gurneyst@msu.edu
+#### Please contact the author for questions about the code or data: gurneyst@msu.edu

 ## Abstract